 Netflix uses Amazon Web Services (AWS) for most of its computing tasks.
-Such computing tasks for example are serving the website, the main application logic and the recommendation system, but also tasks related to video preprocessing and transcoding.
-The actual video content however is exclusively delivered through Netflix's own CDN Open Connect [19].
+Such computing tasks for example are serving the website, the main application logic and the recommendation system, but also tasks related to video pre-processing and transcoding.
+The actual video content however is exclusively delivered through Netflix's own CDN Open Connect [20].
 It is only this delivery infrastructure that we examine in this study.

 To better understand how individual video clients are assigned to content servers, we ran a measurement campaign using HTTP proxies from a multitude of vantage points.
+We used the browser plugin Hola for this, which gave us vantage through 753 different IPs in 94 ASes.
 When a client requests a video file, the main application logic directly instructs the client which content servers to use.
 It (typically) hands out three domain names.
 The client then directly requests the video content from these servers via HTTPs.

 The server names are very specific.
 They include information on the physical cache location and a cache number.
 This detailed naming structure makes it unlikely that names resolve to more than one IP address.
-This is consistent with what Netflix publishes on the naming convention of servers [22].
+This is consistent with what Netflix publishes on the naming convention of servers3.
 Nevertheless, we used Planetlab to confirm that each name only resolves to a single and always the same IP address, independent of the client's location.
-These findings, although more detailed, are in line with what Netflix publishes on how client redirection works [25].
+These findings, although more detailed, are in line with what Netflix publishes on how client redirection works4.
 Examples of server names used by Netflix are shown in Figure 1.